Sample Storage PCB: Compliant Design Ensuring Medical Sample Integrity and Traceability

 - Alarm function verification

-- Data logging and recovery test
+- Data logging and recovery testing

 Product Requirements Specification (PRS)

-Environmental and Reliability Testing - High/low temperature cycling/storage
+Environmental & Reliability Testing - Thermal cycling/storage

-- Damp heat test
+- Damp heat testing

 - Vibration and shock testing

-- Highly Accelerated Life Test (HALT)
+- Accelerated aging testing (HALT)

 IEC 60068 Series

-Software Verification - Unit/Integration/System Testing
+Software Verification - Unit/integration/system testing

 - Boundary condition and exception handling testing